jjlumagbas/academic-writing/README.md

 ### Quick and dirty slides with Markdown and Marp

+### Easy publishing online with Markdown and Github Gist

 ### Plain-text outlining with Workflowy

 ### Revision tracking with Github Desktop